theashwinabraham/CS154-Resources/README.md

     ./configure

 To compile a file (named ```file.cpp``` for example), run
     fltk-config --compile file.cpp
 This will create and executable named ```file```

+Note that if you are using an IDE (such as VSCode), then you may also find it helpful to add the directory ```FL``` to your include path by running:
+    cp -r FL /usr/local/include
 ## To install the ghc compiler, run:
     sudo apt install ghc
 ## To install the latest version of gprolog: